 Would you ask your partner to pick out your wedding dress?
 NO!
 Where would they even start?
 How would they know what you like?
 How would they decide what size to get?
-It’s a completely unfair and they would be destined to fail.
+It’s completely unfair and they would be destined to fail.
 So why do we put such a high expectation on men to magically know what your perfect ring looks like?
 How can you expect them to budget the exact number for that perfect mystery ring?
-It’s really not realistic when you think about it.
-When you know what you like, it’s 100% ok to pay for what you like, or add some money on top of your partner’s budget to get the ring you want.
-You are the one who has to wear this piece everyday for the rest of your life, don’t you want to make sure you actually like the ring?
-And honestly your partner will probably be so relieved to have some guidance and help in a sea of options.
+It’s really not realistic when you break it down.
+When you know what you like, it’s 100% ok to pay for what you like or add some money on top of your partner’s budget to get the ring you want.
+You are the one who has to wear this piece every day for the rest of your life, don’t you want to make sure you actually like the ring?
+And honestly, your partner will probably be so relieved to have some guidance and help in a sea of options.
 They love you and all they want is for you to be happy.

 You Make More $$$ Than Your Partner

-Women have started to out earn their partners, and as we fight to close the gender pay-gap our incomes will only continue to increase.
-Even if you don’t make more than your partner, maybe they’re in grad school, or starting their own business, or just put a downpayment on a house and buying an engagement ring just doesn’t financially make sense for them right now.
+Women have started to outearn their partners, and as we fight to close the gender pay gap our incomes will only continue to increase.
+Even if you don’t make more than your partner, maybe they’re in grad school or starting their own business, or just put a downpayment on a house, and buying an engagement ring just doesn’t financially make sense for them right now.
 Their finances will someday be your finances (unless you choose not to combine), and there’s no use in putting them in debt or putting a financial burden on them when you are able to purchase the ring you want.
-Some women feel guilty about asking their partners to invest in such important piece without them contributing to the cost at all.
+Some women feel guilty about asking their partners to invest in such an important piece without them contributing to the cost at all.
 Remember there’s no shame in asking your partner if you can add something extra to the budget with your own cash.

 You’re a Team